Be a gc, nz.

 No matter what our political, cultural, religious, or idealogical affiliations, common courtesy is a common ground we can all stand on together.

-It’s time to restore civility to our public discourse, to our roads, to our retail environments, and to each other.
+It’s time to restore simple respect to our public discourse, to our roads, our retail environments, and each other.

 We’ll all be so much happier for it.